fbpx

 • Provide new associate performance analytics: Most retailers only know when associates clock in, and clock out.
 The insights into what they do during the day, and how well they do it, is often locked away with the store manager.
 And headquarters only manages to the antiquated performance numbers, such as comparison store sales or year-over-year store traffic numbers.
 When everyone is connected, modern retail organizations can personalize training for each associate, and can coach and guide their team with performance data that is only unlocked when everyone is connected.

-A vision of the store of the future
+A vision of the store of the future and The retail workforce

 The store of the future may not have a checkout line, but without question it will require retailers to integrate each store’s technology with enterprise data and systems and provide that insight to every employee no matter what role they occupy.
 There is no other way to provide consistent, authentic messaging and experience across the organization.
 In addition, modern retailers will need to create a digital store platform, or store operating system, that will connect all of the new point solutions emerging into one cohesive mesh network that shares data across applications.
 Just like the WeChat communication platform has connected people with commerce apps (you can order pizza from your WeChat application) and how Facebook Messenger has deployed chatbots to provide customer service, the emerging communication platforms of the retail store will be the hub of all activity and integration for the store.
 Only when each employee is connected to each other, to enterprise systems, and to emerging point solutions can the retail store truly enable associates to meet the needs of customers and reduce friction within the store.